 Is FedRAMP Only for SaaS?

-In stark comparison to this common belief, FedRAMP covers all cloud service models.
-Cloud providers must comply with FedRAMP if they store, process, or transmit federal data through Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-Each service type needs its own FedRAMP Authorization review.
+Despite a common assumption, FedRAMP covers all cloud service models.
+Providers must comply if they store, process, or transmit federal data through Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).
+Each service type needs its own FedRAMP review.
+The FedRAMP Marketplace has listed several hundred cloud service offerings, and that catalog continues to grow as 20x scales.
+Non-cloud software that runs on-premise in agency environments does not need FedRAMP certification and instead falls under other frameworks such as FISMA or the Secure Software Development Framework (SSDF).

-- Low Impact: Best fits services where a breach would have limited effects on agency operations, assets, or individuals.
+- Class B (formerly Li-SaaS and Low) fits services where a breach would have limited effects on agency operations, assets, or individuals.

 FedRAMP SaaS Requirements Overview

-SaaS providers should start by mapping their system controls to NIST 800-53 Rev. 5 control families.
-This complete mapping helps avoid missing vital controls that could slow down assessments and authorization.
+On either path, SaaS providers should start by mapping their system controls to NIST 800-53 Rev. 5 control families.
+This mapping helps avoid missing vital controls that could slow assessment and certification.
+FedRAMP requires real evidence, not promises: assessors want proof that each control works as documented.
+A full gap analysis between your current setup and FedRAMP standards should happen before any formal assessment begins.

-A proper system boundary is the life-blood of any successful FedRAMP authorization trip.
-The FedRAMP boundary defines the scope of your Cloud Service Offering (CSO) that needs assessment.
-It includes all components that handle federal information or directly affect its security.
+A proper certification boundary is the foundation of any successful FedRAMP effort.
+The boundary, historically called the authorization boundary, defines the scope of your Cloud Service Offering (CSO) that must be assessed.
+It includes every component that handles federal information or directly affects its security.
+The boundary concept applies under both certification types; the detailed documentation below reflects how Rev5 expresses it, while 20x captures the same scope through KSIs and machine-readable packages.

 Boundary Scoping for Multi-Tenant SaaS

-Clear tenant isolation mechanisms within your boundary are crucial for multi-tenant architectures.
-Each piece of data must belong to exactly one tenant, and every request must run with a tenant context.
-The system needs tenant boundaries enforcement at multiple levels:
+Clear tenant isolation inside your boundary is essential for multi-tenant architectures.
+Each piece of data must belong to exactly one tenant, and every request must run within a tenant context.
+Enforce tenant boundaries at multiple levels:

 - Resource allocation boundaries to prevent noisy-neighbor scenarios

-Multi-tenant SaaS providers must run automated testing to confirm tenant isolation.
-These tests should get into scenarios where code might unintentionally cross tenant boundaries and confirm that tenant isolation policies work properly.
+Run automated testing to confirm tenant isolation.
+These tests should probe scenarios where code might unintentionally cross tenant boundaries and verify that your isolation policies hold.

 Handling Shared Services and External APIs

-External services add another critical dimension to boundary definition.
-The FedRAMP authorization boundary must show all connections between your system and external services, especially those handling federal information.
+External services add another critical dimension.
+Your FedRAMP certification boundary must show all connections between your system and external services, especially those handling federal information.
+Use these criteria to decide whether to include an external service inside your boundary:

 - Does the service store, process, or transmit federal data?